– Why you should always begin with an inside-out perspective

 Always start Inside-Out

-In these data-driven times, many companies have become all too eager to follow even the slightest trend and jump on the bandwagon.
+In these data-driven times, many companies have become eager to follow even the slightest trend and jump on the bandwagon.
 The focus is on “What do customers want?” and so some brands and companies try to find their place in relation to just that.
-Just look at Proctor & Gamble, which, according to a Bloomberg article, has applied to trademark so-called “Millennial-friendly” words such as LOL and WTF.
+Just look at Procter & Gamble, which, according to a Bloomberg article, applied to trademark so-called “Millennial-friendly” words such as LOL and WTF.
 How is this approach unique?
 Where is the authenticity?
-Where is the proprietary content that will ensure return on investment?
-Identity work, which I think should go ahead of strategy work, should always start from the inside and move outward.
+Where is the proprietary content that will ensure a return on investment?
+Identity work, which we believe should go ahead of strategy work, should always start from the inside and move outward.
 Not the other way around.
-You also don’t go out on the street and ask people about how you ought to be, so that they will want to be your friend.
+Likewise, you don’t go out in the streets asking people about how you ought to be, so they want to be your friend.
 Having said that, I definitely believe that it is subsequently important to keep an eye on customer and consumer preferences and on how your brand, business or organisation remains relevant in this context.
-What is important is that the order of factors matters.
+What is essential is that the order of factors matters.

 Regardless of whether it’s about friends, brands, companies or organisations, it’s ultimately about relationships.
 Relationships with customers, colleagues, employees, suppliers, etc., as all of them are human beings.
 Therefore, identity must also be on the agenda at the CEO level, as it is a tool that should permeate all decisions.
 So “be true” – thus ensuring a unique starting point for your strategy and giving you the opportunity to add direction that makes sense to the entire organisation.